 About me: Dr Kenny Taylor

-I’m a writer, editor, naturalist, photographer and musician who communicates through many different media.
+I’m a writer, editor, naturalist-conservationist, photographer and musician who communicates through many different media.
 This includes magazines such as BBC Wildlife and Northwords Now, scripts and interviews for television, radio and video, talks, writers’ workshops and live performance in theatres and other venues.

 I’ve a long-standing fascination with puffins (the subject of my doctoral research and three of my books) auroras and islands near and far.
 All of these featured in two of my major assignments so far for National Geographic magazine.
 Puffins have lured me to visit most of their major breeding areas in both Europe and North America.
 Auroras have taken me from Alaska, through Canada to arctic Norway.
 Island going has included sojourns and work in many fine places around the Atlantic rim, with many more on the 'I wish..' list.

 Winter Snow bunting flock at Nairn